Tennis-Sister Act: Serena beats Venus to reach Lexington quarter-final

 Aug 13 (Reuters) - Serena Williams survived another scare to beat older sister Venus 3-6 6-3 6-4 on Thursday in the latest instalment of their reluctant on-court sibling rivalry to reach the quarter-finals of the inaugural Top Seed Open in Lexington, Kentucky.

-Serena, who in her first-round match of the spectator-free tournament was five points from defeat against world number 60 Bernarda Pera, used some clutch shot-making during the decisive set to prevail in a thrilling and hard-fought battle.
+Serena, who in her first-round match of the spectator-free tournament was five points from defeat against world number 60 Bernarda Pera, had to rally back from a set down and 4-2 final set deficit to prevail in a thrilling battle.

 With the win, Serena improved to 19-12 in career head-to-head meetings with Venus.

+Serena made a fast start to the match and had break point chances for a 3-0 double break lead but Venus stormed back with a five-game win streak and then closed out the opening set with a powerful serve.

+In the second set Serena broke Venus with an inside-out backhand winner to pull ahead 4-2 and then closed out the frame with ease to force the decider.

-Top-seeded Serena will next face the winner of a Thursday match between Canadian qualifier Leylah Fernandez and American wildcard Shelby Rogers in the WTA International-level event.
+Serena will face either Canadian qualifier Leylah Fernandez or American wildcard Shelby Rogers in next round.

+The suspension of tennis caused by the COVID-19 pandemic meant that until this week, Serena had not competed on the tour since February.
+As a result, the American said rather than focussing on winning the Top Seed Open, she wants to make sure she gets into top form for the Aug.
+31-Sept.
+13 U.S. Open.

+"I'm just here to play another match just to get match tough for New York," said Serena, who has failed to add to her haul of 23 Grand Slam tiles since January 2017.

 ((frank.pingue@thomsonreuters.com; +1-416-941-8094; Reuters Messaging: frank.pingue.thomsonreuters.com@reuters.net))